Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

-brand -- 6 what's? = what we stand for, what we believe in, what people we seek to engage, what distinguishes us, what we offer, what we say and show https://hbr.org/2014/06/start-ups-need-a-minimum-viable-brand business as a by-product https://www.linkedin.com/posts/jason-fried_ive-always-thought-of-business-as-a-by-product-activity-7236805665627717632-_s96 churn computers should adapt to users = not necessarily if the solution is good (ex. typing on a keyboard, Palm Graffiti) https://www.creativitypost.com/technology/the_memory_prediction_framework_of_intelligence_and_the_subject_of_creativi core actions core actions -- active users core mental models (of the product)
+brand -- 6 what's? = what we stand for, what we believe in, what people we seek to engage, what distinguishes us, what we offer, what we say and show https://hbr.org/2014/06/start-ups-need-a-minimum-viable-brand business as a by-product https://www.linkedin.com/posts/jason-fried_ive-always-thought-of-business-as-a-by-product-activity-7236805665627717632-_s96 churn commoditization -- commodity businesses generally compete on price alone and are plagued by high inventories and low profit margins.
+In other non-commodity businesses, you would say “innovate” commoditization = undifferentiated mass, one no different than the other.
+We can pick the cheapest. computers should adapt to users = not necessarily if the solution is good (ex. typing on a keyboard, Palm Graffiti) https://www.creativitypost.com/technology/the_memory_prediction_framework_of_intelligence_and_the_subject_of_creativi consolidation = common across multiple industries, which is fueling competition.
+But, competition was in turn fueling commoditization core actions core actions -- active users core mental models (of the product)